BurakYaba/ai-coach/gamification.md

 ## Conclusion

-This implementation plan provides a structured approach to adding gamification features to the AI Coach platform.
+This implementation plan provides a structured approach to adding gamification features to the Fluenta platform.
 By phasing the implementation, we can deliver value incrementally while ensuring integration with existing modules and maintaining application performance and stability.

 The plan focuses on enhancing user engagement through intrinsic (mastery, autonomy, purpose) and extrinsic (rewards, recognition, competition) motivations, with careful attention to balancing these elements to promote sustained learning behaviors.